By Brian McFarland

 Vested Veteran – A Vested Veteran is a player with four (4) or more years of accrued service time.

 Waivers – If a Non-Vested Veteran (i.e. less than four (4) years of accrued service time) is released he is subject to a 24-hour waiver period during which teams can place a claim to that player.
 If multiple teams place claims, the player is awarded to the team with the highest waiver priority based on team records, worst to first.
 During the offseason, waiver order is the same as the draft order.
-Waiver order then resets after week 4 of the season and begins to be based on the present records of the teams.
+Waiver order then resets after week 4 of the season, at which time it is based on the present records of the teams.